 It held considerable sway in the Mughal era and its dining rooms.
 Mughal emperors known for their lavish lifestyles and epicurean tastes loved a good biryani with its tender pieces of meat and fragrant rice.

 Another legend puts the dish back to 2 A.D. in the southern Malabar coast of India.
-Records of Oon Soru, a spiced rice and meat mixture are found in Tamil literature.
+Records of Oon Soru, a spiced rice and meat mixture were found in Tamil literature.

 Yet another narrative attributes its invention to Mumtaz Mahal, Shah Jahan’s beautiful queen, who found their soldiers looking undernourished and ordered the chefs to combine both rice and meat for their nourishment.